Compare Stump Removal Quotes Now

 How far down should you grind a tree stump?

 Typically a tree stump is ground down about 12 inches.
-You can request that your stump is ground down further, but generally 12” is sufficient to remove the whole stump and leave you enough room for replanting something in its place.
+You can request that your stump be ground down further, but generally 12” is sufficient to remove the whole stump and leave you enough room for replanting something in its place.

 Note: It is always a good idea to know where your underground services are before you start.
-If you have water taps of gas pipes in the vicinity, it might be a good idea to either leave the stump where it is or grind it just below the surface.
+If you have water taps or gas pipes in the vicinity, it might be a good idea to either leave the stump where it is or grind it just below the surface.

 Will stump grinding kill the roots?

 This really depends on the tree you are removing.
-If you are removing a willow tree for example, you can bet your bottom dollar the roots will continue living and send up scores of suckers all over your lawn.
+If you are removing a willow tree, for example, you can bet your bottom dollar the roots will continue living and send up scores of suckers all over your lawn.

-A good way to avoid this is, after you have your tree removed, poison the stump first, let it sit for a couple of months to make sure it is completely dead.
+A good way to avoid this is, after you have your tree removed, poison the stump first, and let it sit for a couple of months to make sure it is completely dead.

 Once you grind the stump, your connection to the whole tree will disappear, so if the tree is still alive underground, you don’t know where and it is very difficult to access and kill the roots.

-Pro tip: If you have already removed the stump and do have some suckers coming up, you can snip the top off them and paint it with a 1:1 mix of Round-Up.
+Pro tip: If you have already removed the stump and do have some suckers coming up, you can snip the top off them and paint it with a 1:1 mix of Roundup.
 This will send poison back down the roots and poison them.
 Repeat this process until there are no more suckers.

 Cost calculator for tree services